Nick Viall Called Out Hannah Brown For ‘A Really, Really Terrible Apology’

 “She has since posted a written apology on her Instagram Stories that is set to expire.
 As Rachel [Lindsay] said on her Instagram Live, that doesn’t read as sincere.”

-Viall didn’t pull any punches with his comments, reminding fans that Brown has asked to be a role model to young women saying that her comments were a terrible example to those she claimes to want to lead.
+Viall didn’t pull any punches with his comments, reminding fans that Brown has asked to be a role model to young women saying that her comments were a terrible example to those she claimes she wants to lead.
 He also suggested that Brown may not have personally initiated the apology at all, something fans could feel better about if she had delivered it herself.

 “We don’t know whether that came from her heart or if it came from her publicist.
 The only authentic reaction right now … is what she just said on her Instagram live.
 Frankly, that’s a really, really terrible apology and really insincere and it comes across as, again, ignorant to what she’s speaking on.”